Ramsey-USA/liberty-ridge/README.md

 ## Project Description

 This repository contains the source code for the official website of Liberty Ridge Training Grounds.
 The platform is designed for instructor Zach, an Army veteran, to connect with individuals seeking expert firearms training.
-The website&apos;s primary goal is to convert visitors into scheduled consultations and seamlessly manage those leads through an integrated CRM system.
+The website's primary goal is to convert visitors into scheduled consultations and seamlessly manage those leads through an integrated CRM system.
 The official domain for this project is [www.libertyridgetraininggrounds.com](https://www.libertyridgetraininggrounds.com).

 ## Core Features